 Black Widow’s sacrifice.
 Oh-ho… I was shocked and a bit appalled; because Natasha was trained to be an assassin and She was a badass, but during the last few years in the MCU, she seemed to have lost a bit of her character in each Avenger film.
 Till finally, they decide to have her and Hawkeye fight over “Who will sacrifice themselves for the greater good first?”
 Which was odd and straight out of a looney tunes cartoon.
 But, overall I was hoping to see her join in the final battle with Captain Marvel and the other women of Marvel.

 The final battle was extraordinary, well done and well choreographed; The Russo Bros did a marvelous (I’m using this word so sue me lol!) job on directing the scene and the film.
 Chris Evans was one of the great MVPs in this film, in the theater when Captain America passed on the shield to his partner Sam Wilson it was truly a tearful moment.
 Looking forward to seeing more of Sam Wilson as the Captain.

 Final grade: 8.7 out of 10, this film was well done, as I had listed before there were flaws but what film doesn’t have one.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the sidebar.
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den on Social Media, Links are located on the sidebar.
 Also, Be sure to check out our new store, Red’s Nerd Shop!Loved Endgame?Check out what Entertainment Earth has for Collectibles!